symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

 This implementation of a router is configured to load routes from a ``RouteProviderInterface``.
 This interface can be easily implemented with Doctrine for example.
-See the following section for more details about the default `PHPCR-ODM`_ and the next for the Doctrine ORM based implementation.
+See the :ref:`following section <bundle-routing-document>` for more details about the default `PHPCR-ODM`_ provider and :ref:`further below <bundle-routing-entity>` for the Doctrine ORM based implementation.
+If those do not match your needs, you can :ref:`build your own route provider <bundle-routing-custom_provider>`.

 You can configure the route enhancers that decide what controller is used to handle the request, to avoid hard coding controller names into your route documents.

-The minimum configuration required to load the dynamic router as service ``cmf_routing.dynamic_router`` is to have ``enabled: true`` in your application configuration.
-The router is automatically enabled as soon as you add any other configuration to the ``dynamic`` entry.
+The minimum configuration required to load the dynamic router as service ``cmf_routing.dynamic_router`` is to have ``enabled: true`` in your application configuration, and to specify what route provider to use.
+The dynamic router is automatically enabled as soon as you add any other configuration to the ``dynamic`` entry.
 When not enabled, the dynamic router services will not be loaded at all, allowing you to use the ``ChainRouter`` with your own routers.

 .. configuration-block::